 As a director, this issue is likely frustrating and puzzling because significant company funds and resources are required to address these stockholder actions, even though the claims actually belong to the company and boards are typically well-equipped to handle them without stockholder input.

-We describe below the legal framework that provides grounds for these stockholders actions, and some ways boards can attempt to achieve order to protect the real party in interest: the corporation.
+We describe below the legal framework that provides grounds for these stockholder actions, and some ways boards can attempt to achieve order to protect the real party in interest: the corporation.

 An Overview of Stockholder Action